sheel-gandhi/Stock-Analysis/README.md

 ![Original_Timelapse_2018](https://user-images.githubusercontent.com/108366412/178903206-e4d21372-d752-45ce-9fb2-bb13e2d3c61a.png)

-## Refactored Code and its performance:
+## Refactored Code and its performance

 Our main purpose for refactoring the original code is to make it easy to follow and run it faster.
 Applying our VBA knowledge in the Starter code provided will help us accomplish that goal.
 The dataset, variables and the required outcomes will be the same as original code.